-HO-1 policy, also called the basic form, is bare bones homeowners insurance.
+HO1 policy, also called the basic form, is a bare bones type of homeowners insurance.
 It lists the specific perils, or events, your insurance provider covers.
-If a peril is not explicitly listed in the policy, it is not covered by HO-1.
+If a peril is not explicitly listed in the policy, it is not covered by HO1.

 These events are more common than you may think, plus they can cause significant and costly damage.

 These limitations make HO-1 policies unpopular.
-Homeowners can usually afford more comprehensive coverage on other forms, and that’s the kind of insurance mortgage lenders typically want you to have.
-In fact, most states have discontinued HO-1 policies.
+Homeowners can usually afford more comprehensive coverage on other forms, and that’s the kind of home insurance mortgage lenders typically want you to have.

 You may need to look into supplemental insurance if you have an HO-1 policy.
 This can come in the form of endorsements to your current coverage or standalone policies for:

 However, your better option may be to find an open-perils policy.
 Plenty of insurers offer affordable open-perils coverage on the HO3 form, including Kin.
 Even better?
 HO3 policies generally include personal property and personal liability coverage.
 And you don’t have to wait for your policy term to end before you shop around.
 You can switch home insurance carriers at any time.